k8sterchi/k8s-readme-gener8r/README.md

 ## Resources:
 [The starter code was cloned from this repository.](https://github.com/coding-boot-camp/potential-enigma)

-[MDN](https://developer.mozilla.org/en-US/docs/Glossary/Node.js) and my tutor last week, Dane Shrewsbury were all very helpful in understanding how to work with node modules to create this application.
+[MDN](https://developer.mozilla.org/en-US/docs/Glossary/Node.js) and my tutor last week, Dane Shrewsbury, were all very helpful in understanding how to work with node modules to create this application.

 ## License:
 ![License](https://img.shields.io/badge/License-MIT%20License-brightgreen)